EdmundGoodman/Warwick_modelling/writeup/writeup.md

 - Q. Can the model be applied to current issues, i.e. the COVID pandemic

-  A. Since the model is a very generic abstraction of the real world, by adjusting it's parameters, a vast amount of different scenarios can be modelled.
+  A. Since the model is a very generic abstraction of the real world, by adjusting it's parameters a vast amount of different scenarios can be modelled.
 The key issue in adapting it to different scenarios is if they fit the inherent logic and states hard-coded into it.
 Since COVID is a viral infection, as opposed to a bacterial infection, antibiotics cannot be used to treat it, so the tiered system of antibiotic uses fits less cleanly to it, however, they could instead be considered as increasingly aggressive treatment options, to which it also grows resistant.
 However, the logic around our product would not apply, as viral infections are not affected by carbapenem, which is the antibiotic we focus on.

 ### References